Special Forces Group (Japan): History

 On page 14 of the January–March 2014 edition of「Special Warfare」, authorized official bimonthly publication by the John F. Kennedy Special Warfare Center and School and Fort Bragg, the U.S. Army Green Berets 1st SOG(A) and the JGSDF SOG conduct a bilateral exercise "Silent Eagle," each fall at JBLM in Washington State.

 In 2016, the SFGp was placed on standby during the 42nd G7 summit in case their assistance is required to back up the Special Assault Team and the Anti-Firearms Squad.

-On page 83 of the October–December 2017 edition of「Special Warfare」, authorized official bimonthly publication by the John F. Kennedy Special Warfare Center and School and Fort Bragg, the strongest relationship and history between the U.S. Army Green Beret 1st SOG(A) 1st Battalion stationed in Okinawa, and the SFGp, as well as the training conducted by the former USPACOM subordinated Green Berets CRF(Crisis Response Force) and JGSDF SFGp at Joint Combined Exchange Training(JCET) in Camp Narashino and Okinawa on various missions, including direct action(DA), hostage rescue(HR), urban movement and mobility on rotary wing and vehicle platforms.
+On page 83 of the October–December 2017 edition of Special Warfare magazine, an authorized official bimonthly publication by the John F. Kennedy Special Warfare Center and School and Fort Bragg, the strongest relationship and history between the U.S. Army Green Beret 1st SOG(A) 1st Battalion stationed in Okinawa, and the SFGp, as well as the training conducted by the former USPACOM subordinated Green Berets CRF (Crisis Response Force) and the JGSDF SFGp at Joint Combined Exchange Training (JCET) in Camp Narashino and Okinawa on various missions, including direct action, hostage rescue, urban operations, and mobility on rotary wing and vehicle platforms.

 On January 18, 2018, the SFGp conducted one of their few exercises before the presence of the Australian and Japanese prime ministers.
 At least one SFGp operator was an observer at the Special Operations Forces Industry Conference (SOFIC) 2018 exercises in Florida.
-King Abdullah II of Jordan visited Japan and was given a demonstration by SOG operators on November 27, 2018.
+King Abdullah II of Jordan visited Japan and was given a demonstration by SFGp operators on November 27, 2018.

-On February 18, 2019, unnamed SFGp operators were deployed to attend Flintlock military exercises in Africa.
+On February 18, 2019, several SFGp operators were deployed to attend Flintlock military exercises in Africa.

 On November 5, 2021, the SFGp has trained in Guam with the Green Berets.
-Exercises between the 1st Special Operations Group and the SOG are conducted yearly under the codename Silent Eagle.
+Exercises between the 1st Special Operations Group and the SFGp are conducted yearly under the codename Silent Eagle.

-On June 29, 2021, then Prime Minister Yoshihide Suga visited maneuvers performed by SOG operators.
+On June 29, 2021, then Prime Minister Yoshihide Suga visited maneuvers performed by SFGp operators.